 --reverse_input_channelsargument specified.
 For more information about the argument, refer to When to Reverse Input Channels section of Converting a Model Using General Conversion Parameters.

-By default, the application outputs all inference results and draws bounding boxes for inference results with an over 50% confidence.
+The sample application logs each step in a standard output stream and creates an output image, drawing bounding boxes for inference results with an over 50% confidence.